AyasataInfo/SearchScrapbox/README.md

 - If the page is not displayed, you can create a new page with the specified name.

 ## Note
 This plugin is not officially provided by Scrapbox.
-Please do not inquire about this plugin officially.
+Please don't contact the official regarding this plugin.